Vybra Beats v2.5: The First Visual Loop

 The foundation supports five starter templates:

-neon_pulse— the house look: dark, coral, cyan, BPM-driven pulse ringswaveform_lounge— noir spectrum energychallenge_card— monthly prompt / competition style cardcover_orbit— future cover-art animation laneminimal_spectrum— clean API-user visualizer
+neon_pulse— the house look: dark, coral, cyan, BPM-driven pulse ringswaveform_lounge— noir spectrum energychallenge_card— monthly prompt / competition style cardcover_orbit— deterministic SVG cover animationminimal_spectrum— clean API-user visualizer

 The important part is that these are metadata-driven.
 A beat already knows its title, tempo, genre, kit, agent, tags, challenge, and arrangement shape.
 That is enough to create a visual identity without spending another token.